brian-watkins/elmer/README.md

 See `Elmer.Spy.Matchers` for a full list of argument matchers.

-`Elmer.Spy.Create` is good for spying on named functions.
-Sometimes, though, it would be nice to spy on an anonymous function.
+`Elmer.Spy.observe` is good for spying on named functions in your production code.
+Sometimes, though, it would be nice to provide the code you are testing with a 'fake' function for testing purposes only.
 Suppose that you are testing a module that takes a function as an argument, and you want to expect that the function is called with a certain argument.
-You can use `Elmer.Spy.createWith` to produce a function that is nothing more than a spy, with a 'fake' implementation.
-Create a reference to this function using `Spy.callable`.
+You can create a 'fake' function in your test module, observe it with a spy, and provide it to the code you're testing using `Elmer.Spy.inject`.
 For example:

 ```
+someFake tagger data =
+  Command.fake <| tagger data

+myTest =
   let
-  spy = createWith "my-spy" (\tagger ->
+    spy =
-    Command.fake <| tagger "Success!"
-  )
+      Spy.observe (\_ -> someFake)
+        |> Spy.andCallThrough
   in
-  Elmer.given testModel MyModule.view (MyModule.updateUsing <| Spy.callable "my-spy")
+    Elmer.given testModel MyModule.view (MyModule.updateUsing <| Spy.inject (\_ -> someFake))
       |> Elmer.Spy.use [ spy ]
       |> Elmer.Html.target << by [ tag "input" ]
       |> Elmer.Html.Event.input "some text"
       |> Elmer.Html.target << by [ tag "button" ]
       |> Elmer.Html.Event.click
-    |> Elmer.Spy.expect "my-spy" (
+      |> Elmer.Spy.expect (\_ -> someFake) (
         Elmer.Spy.Matchers.wasCalledWith
+          [ Elmer.Spy.Matchers.anyArg
-        [ Elmer.Spy.Matchers.stringArg "some text"
+          , Elmer.Spy.Matchers.stringArg "some text"
           ]
       )
 ```

+Use `Elmer.Spy.inject` to provide the function you want to observe so that Elmer has time to install the associated spy during the test.

 Finally, you can use `Spy.replaceValue` to replace the value returned by a no-argument function (such as `Time.now`) during a test.
 You can't make expectations about spies created in this way; `Spy.replaceValue` is just a convenient way to inject fake values during a test.

+### Upgrading from Elmer 4.x

+If you've written tests with Elmer 4.x, the `Elmer.Spy` api has changed:

+- `Elmer.Spy.create` is now `Elmer.Spy.observe` and no longer needs a string identifier.

+- When using `Elmer.Spy.observe` you must call either `Elmer.Spy.andCallThrough` or `Elmer.Spy.andCallFake` so
+that Elmer knows what to do when the observed function is called.

+- `Elmer.Spy.expect` now uses a reference to the observed function (rather than a string) to identify the function you'd like to assert about.

+- `Elmer.Spy.createWith` has been removed.
+Create a 'fake' function in your test module and observe it with `Elmer.Spy.observe` instead.

+- `Elmer.Spy.callable` has been removed.
+Instead, use `Elmer.Spy.inject` to provide a 'fake' function to the code under test.

 ### Upgrading from Elmer 3.x